Bread for diabetics considers two factors; the overall carb load and the roundedness of our meals. Glycaemic starches are killers.

 This is an extremely complex subject.
 For example, cooling and reheating starches reduces their glycaemic index.
 Perhaps you could have vichyssoise that was cooked yesterday, refrigerated overnight and enjoyed for lunch; with added cream and chives.

-Honey is made up of simple sugars; but that which has not been heated and contains small amounts of pollen and many other micronutrients has a low glycemic index.
+Natural honey is made up of simple sugars; not heated and containing small amounts of pollen and many other micronutrients it has a low glycemic index.
 It's quite different to that found in grocery stores.

 One large bagel for breakfast and two slices of white bread for lunch amounts to seven servings of refined flour with a 47% greater risk of stroke, according to research in BMJ[1].

-There's an opinion doing the rounds that there is no such thing as good and bad foods.
+There's an opinion doing the rounds that there is no such thing as good and bad food.
 Up to a point I would agree; the context of the whole meal is vitally important.

 And the question remains too whether white rice should be considered a food.
 To their great cost, eating it themselves and feeding it to their chickens cost literally tens of millions of Indonesians their lives; they died from a B1 deficiency.
 The disease led to the first discovery of the first vitamin; thiamine.